 Silk Hay – One Woman’s fight for Architectural Heritage.
 Her current book is about her extensive travels.
 She also writes magazine features and gives talks and lectures widely.

 Julie has been writing novels since 2007 and is happy to talk to local groups in the Sussex area about her life, how she became a writer and the books and poems she has written.

-The steep learning curve she took when she retired from teaching led to the first talk, The Perils of Self Publishing, but since then she has included more of her life experiences and her recent talk is entitled From Manuscript to Microphone, as she has been fortunate enough to join The Voice of Progress as a reader for their talking newspaper.
+The steep learning curve she took when she retired from teaching led to the first talk, The Perils of Self Publishing, but since then she has included more of her life experiences and her recent talk is titled From Manuscript to Microphone, as she has been fortunate enough to join The Voice of Progress as a reader for their talking newspaper.

 She is a member of the Sea Scribes a local group of writers in the Worthing area and has two websites juliecround.co.uk and juliecround.com.
 She also blogs on wordpress where viewers can see her progress with the next novel as well as a few titbits about her social life.

-All four books are easy to read family novels, available on amazon as well as from the author, from the Lane trilogy to Never Run Away which is also an e book.
-Lane's End will shortly be available as an audiobook.
+All five Worthing-based books are easy to read family novels, available on Amazon as well as from the author, from the Lane trilogy to Never Run Away, which is also an e book.

 A member of the SWWJ since 2007, Gwyneth served on Council and as Poetry Coordinator, and has been Digital Advisor since 2014.
 Bilingual (Spanish-English), and an award-winning poet, she has a background in IT and teaching and is owner of authorbranding.co.uk, a branch of Tantamount, digital publishing and design specialists.